Departmental Research Seminar

 Curious about the latest industry trends and cutting-edge research in economics?
 The Economics Seminar Series offers you a front-row seat to the knowledge and experience of industry leaders and experts.
 Held in both the Fall and the Spring semester, this is an opportunity to deepen your understanding of what’s shaping the field today, while also connecting with fellow students and inspiring professionals.

-Join us in person on Thursdays from 3:00-4:30pm for these intriguing and relevant seminars.
+Join us in person on Thursdays from 3:00 - 4:30pm for these intriguing and relevant seminars.
 Interested in attending or have questions?
 Reach out to the department's Program Assistant, Emma Gaut, at ergaut@usfca.edu.
-We hope you take this opportunity to engage with, and learn from, the best in the field!
+We encourage you to take this opportunity of engaging with, and learning from, the best in the field!

 DATE | SPEAKER | Position | Institution | Title & DEsciption | Location |